CMG Foundation Founder and Board President

 Donita King, Esq.
 J.D.: Donita came to the field of dispute resolution after 20 years as corporate in-house counsel.
 Donita is an experienced Supreme Court of Virginia certified mediator, trainer and mentor.
 She has been mediating and providing training for more than 10 years, handling both family and civil cases.
 She is an approved FINRA mediator and arbitrator, mediator for attorney fee disputes in Virginia, and has experience in handling international family cases including under the Hague Convention.
 She currently serves as Chair of the VBS/VSB Joint ADR Council.
 Donita is bi-lingual in English and Spanish, helping our growing Spanish-speaking population in Richmond better access justice.

 Ervin Mast, L.C.S.W.: Ervin is an experienced Supreme Court of Virginia certified mediator, trainer and mentor.
+He is certified to mediate cases at the Juvenile & Domestic Relations and Circuit Family Court Levels.
 He meets the requirements and has been approved as a Parent Education educator under the guidelines established by the Supreme Court of Virginia, and has designed and taught the Parenting Education program.
-He also taught the Supreme Court of Virginia required mediation training programs to future mediators.
-Ervin brings more than 20 years experience as a mediator, mentor, and trainer to the table to help families and business find viable solutions to their disputes.
+He has also taught the Supreme Court of Virginia required mediation training programs to future mediators.
+Ervin brings more than 35 years experience as a mediator, mentor, and trainer to the table to help families and business find viable solutions to their disputes.

 Emily Sattie, B.A., M.A., Emily has been certified to mediate civil and family cases since 2011.
 She has experience in teaching peer mediation, anger management, and other conflict resolution skills classes.
 She has a Bachelor of Arts in Psychology concentrating in Peace Studies, and a Master of Arts in Negotiation, Conflict Resolution, and Peacebuilding.
 In addition to mediating, Emily is also involved in Victim Advocacy in the post-sentencing phase of the criminal justice system.
 She is certified by the Supreme Court of Virginia to mediate cases at the General District and Juvenile & Domestic Relations Court levels.